sonovice/liquidGL/README.md

 ## Important Notes

 - Animated or video content **behind** the pane is not re-captured in real-time; the snapshot is static for performance and security reasons.
 Unfortunately there is no current workaround.
+- To improve performance on complex pages, you can snapshot a smaller, specific element like a background container instead of the whole page.
+Use the `snapshot` option with a CSS selector (e.g., `snapshot: '.my-background'`).
+This reduces texture memory and improves performance.
 - All page content must be present (visible in the DOM) **before** you initialise LiquidGL.
 Deferred/scroll-triggered animations should have their initial states set **in** `on.init`.
 - The initial capture is synchronous and may block the main thread momentarily; call `LiquidGL()` inside a `DOMContentLoaded` or `load` handler to avoid jank during critical rendering.
 - Extremely long documents can exceed GPU texture limits, causing memory or performance issues.
 Consider segmenting very long pages or reducing `scaleFactor` (see source).